All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Common Side Effects at 0.25mg

 The following side effects were reported most frequently in the STEP clinical trial program and in the prescribing information for semaglutide.
 At 0.25mg, these tend to be milder than at maintenance doses.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Nausea

 Nausea is the most commonly reported side effect across all semaglutide doses.
-At 0.25mg, it is typically mild and often described as a background queasiness rather than intense nausea.
+At 0.25mg, it's typically mild and often described as a background queasiness rather than intense nausea.
 It tends to be most noticeable in the first 24 to 72 hours after injection and usually improves within the first two weeks of treatment.

 Strategies that may help: eat smaller meals, avoid lying down immediately after eating, choose bland foods when nausea is present, and stay well hydrated with small sips of water throughout the day.